 Many sysadmins who work with Windows have the second Tuesday of every month circled on their calendars.
 This marks Patch Tuesday — the day when Microsoft releases a monthly roundup of critical updates and patches.
 But there are exceptions to the rule: Microsoft often addresses critical vulnerabilities as soon as a patch is available.

-What are the benefits of patch management?
+What are common challenges in patch management?

 1. Lack of time

 From identifying missing patches to testing the relevant ones to actually deploying patches, patching can take up a good chunk of time.
-Now, multiply this effort for each vulnerability — it adds up fast.
+Now, multiply this effort for each security vulnerability — it adds up fast.
 Sysadmins are already concerned about their IT workloads, and patch management adds to their already overwhelming to-do lists.

 2. Lack of resources